Genusbiz/docs/developers/guidelines-and-best-practices/web-service-guidelines/identifying-and-naming-xml-schemas-and-elements-for-use-with-web-services.md

 For example.

-If the web service is named <span style="FONT-STYLE: italic">PayrollTransactions, the schema could be called <span style="FONT-STYLE: italic">PayrollTransactionSchema.
+If the web service is named *PayrollTransactions*, the schema could be called *PayrollTransactionSchema*.

 Often it can be neccessary to use the same complex types in schemas for different web services.
 To re-use these types across different web services, define the types in a separate schema and import it into the web service specific schemas.